Pierre-Alexandre-Gourdain/reflectomITER/iwrap/README.md

 #include <libmuscle/libmuscle.hpp>
 ```

-If these are not available on WSL, use the Python wrapper path locally and build the full C++ actor on an ITER/Gateway environment where IMAS, iWrap, MUSCLE3, MPI, and compiler modules are provided.
+If these are not available on WSL, use the Python wrapper locally and build the full compiled actor on an ITER/Gateway environment where IMAS, iWrap, MUSCLE3, MPI, and compiler modules are provided.

 ---

-#### Generate a Python iWrap actor
+## Generate the iWrap actor

-Once iWrap is installed, the Python actor scaffold can be generated with:
+Once iWrap is installed, generate the actor with:

 ```bash
 cd iwrap